 A collaborative research project studying the connection between public engagement in art galleries and enactive cognition, asking questions like "who is the art gallery designed for?" and "what does human behaviour in art galleries tell us about engagement".
 Our podcast, Lichen Lab Radio, gets into all the details and features numerous artists and academics who are practicing and studying art in remarkable ways.

 Created in collaboration with Environment Lethbridge and an exhibition designed by Tyler Stewart at the Helen Schuler Nature Centre.
-The exhibition allows people to explore Lethbridge's historical and current relationship with water, parks, wildlife, waste, energy, and food, as well as how we might think about these spaces in the future.
+The exhibition allows people to explore Lethbridge's historic and current relationship with water, parks, wildlife, waste, energy, and food, as well as how we might think about these spaces in the future.

 Using CSS grid for the first time was incredible!
 I also learned a few things that I'll do differently next time.